datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:97ba0a444c
 ## The interactive bar chart

 You've likely encountered a bar chart before.
-With plotly you can now turn your basic bar charts into interactive masterpieces!
+With plotly you can now turn those dull, basic bar charts into interactive masterpieces!

 You will work again with the `diamonds` dataset.
 The goal is to create a bar chart that buckets our diamonds based on quality of the `cut`.
 Next, for each cut, we want to see how many diamonds there are for each `clarity`.

 Exciting!

 *** =instructions
-- Calculate the number of diamonds for each cut<->clarity combination.
-Do this using the `count` function in the [`dplyr`](https://www.rdocumentation.org/packages/dplyr/versions/0.5.0) package and assign the result to `diamonds_bucket`.
+- Calculate the number of diamonds for each cut/clarity combination using `count` ([`dplyr`](https://www.rdocumentation.org/packages/dplyr/versions/0.5.0)).
+Assign the result to `diamonds_bucket`.
-- Next, create a chart of type "bar".
-The color should dependent on the clarity of the diamond while the x-axis should bucket your diamonds by the cut.
+- Create a chart of type `"bar"`.
+The `color` of the bar dependents on the `clarity` of the diamond.
+Bucket your diamonds by the `cut` over the x-axis.
-- Plotly and dplyr are already loaded in.
+- `plotly` and `dplyr` are already loaded in.

 *** =hint
-- You can calculate the numbers of diamonds for each cut<->clarity using `count(cut, clarity)`.
+- Calculate the numbers of diamonds for each cut/clarity using `count(cut, clarity)`.
 (Not familiar with dplyr?
 Check [our course](https://www.datacamp.com/courses/dplyr-data-manipulation-r-tutorial)).
 - Indicate you want a bar chart in plotly using `type= "bar"`

 *** =pre_exercise_code